lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-13-Sledgehammer.md

 ### Usage tips

-Although sledgehammer offers configuration free one click invocation, there are some useful tips in the [manual](https://isabelle.in.tum.de/doc/sledgehammer.pdf).
+Although sledgehammer offers configuration-free one-click invocation, there are some useful tips in the [manual](https://isabelle.in.tum.de/doc/sledgehammer.pdf).
 I almost always run sledgehammer using the jEdit panel, but occasionally it's a good idea to create a specialised invocation, and you need to read the manual for that.
 I tend to do this when the panel found a proof but a better one might be found if more time was allocated.

 The most obvious advice: keep your subgoals simple.
 A simple tip is to first apply `auto`, then use sledgehammer to prove each of the resulting goals.
-This proof will be a mess and will require restructuring, but at least you will know that there is a proof.
+This proof will be a mess and will require restructuring, but getting that first proof is a major step.

 Goals containing giant set comprehensions can be difficult even for humans, let alone the computer.
 Introduce abbreviations judiciously to avoid repeated terms, especially constructions containing bound variables.

-If you've done both of those things and sledgehammer still fails, see if you can think of some intermediate fact that follows from your assumptions and that could help to prove your conclusion.
+If you've done all those things and sledgehammer still fails, see if you can think of some intermediate fact that follows from your assumptions and that could help to prove your conclusion.
 If sledgehammer can prove that fact, you have made progress.

 ### Sledgehammer in action

 To get an idea of how Isabelle/HOL and sledgehammer work together, you might consider watching Martin Kleppmann's video entitled [Correctness proofs of distributed systems with Isabelle](https://martin.kleppmann.com/2019/09/14/strange-loop-isabelle.html).
 It is chiefly aimed at systems researchers and software developers unfamiliar with the concept of formal verification.
- He presents his problem in distributed systems and then develops Isabelle proofs right there, including a number of successful sledgehammer calls.
+He presents his problem in distributed systems and then introduces Isabelle/HOL, starting about five minutes in.
+He develops some Isabelle proofs right before your eyes, including a number of successful sledgehammer calls.

 ### That last snarky remark

-One of the reasons I prefer higher-order logic to dependent type theories — apart from simple semantics, equality that works and no need to put everything in the kernel — is that dependent types seem to make automation much more difficult.
+One of the reasons I prefer higher-order logic to dependent type theories — apart from simple semantics, equality that works and no need to put everything in the kernel — is that dependent types seem to make automation *much* more difficult.
 Groups with access to institutional support and steady, ample resources still don't seem to have duplicated what had been built at Cambridge on a single £250K grant.
 And please don't say "dependent type checking makes other automation unnecessary".
-I keep hearing this.
+Yes, I keep hearing this.